grettke/help/help.md

         -   File types
         -   File names
         -   Emacs mode name: THE HUMAN VERSION
             -   Other stuff like function-name and package-name and Github name are not how humans write about them.
-Humans write about them like any other proper noun for example &ldquo;Coca Cola&rdquo; not &ldquo;coca cola&rdquo;.
+Humans write about them like any other proper noun for example "Coca Cola" not "coca cola".
             -   Org-Mode is the best example
         -   Concepts like `Object Oriented Programming` or a `Immediately-invoked function expression`
         -   Use `verbatim` style of equal sign
     -   Package.
         -   Same as Headline.
         -   Dashes separate definition.
-        -   Acronyms are all upper case to distinguish from words for example &ldquo;GNU&rdquo; vs &ldquo;Gnu&rdquo;.
+        -   Acronyms are all upper case to distinguish from words for example "GNU" vs "Gnu".
 -   Headline.
     -   Be sure that every one has an `ID` property with a `UUID` value.
         -   `org-id-get-create` does this.
 So does code in Hacking/Org Mode/Utility.
     -   Capitalize: nouns, verbs, and adjectives.
-    -   Don&rsquo;t capitalize conjunctions unless they are starting the definition.
+    -   Don't capitalize conjunctions unless they are starting the definition.
-    -   Sell this &ldquo;chapter&rdquo; to the reader.
+    -   Sell this "chapter" to the reader.
     -   Some headlines will be empty and significant; keep them.
-        -   Some modes don&rsquo;t require any configuration.
+        -   Some modes don't require any configuration.
 The headline still needs to be present to remind the reader to keep it in her cognitive landscape.
 Configure other properties and modes taking it into account.
         -   For every language under Hacking you should:
             -   Only include it if it is valuable and you will invest adequate time to configure this well and use it well.
 When reading Org-Mode examples you will want to add Org-Mode language support because it is easy and fun and then you are left with an insufficiently configured environment.
 That is unacceptable.
             -   Enable it in `org-babel-load-languages`.
             -   Read the user manual for it.
-        -   The `Prog-Mode` system configuration can result in Headlines that don&rsquo;t need any configuration.
-The Headline still communicates the mode&rsquo;s value to the reader even if it doesn&rsquo;t configure EMACS.
+        -   The `Prog-Mode` system configuration can result in Headlines that don't need any configuration.
+The Headline still communicates the mode's value to the reader even if it doesn't configure EMACS.
     -   It is important to include headlines that are empty and that you may not even end up keeping.
 You need them to help you explore the cognitive landscape with them present.
 In this one case, premature optimization is *not* the root of all evil.
     -   Sometimes headlines might better be:
         -   List items.